 Harrison REMC is a member-owned electric cooperative headquartered in Corydon, Indiana.
 As a cooperative, Harrison REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Indiana Connection, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Indiana Connection is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

-Being a member of an electric co-op is a unique opportunity to be part of the decision-making process in a business.
+Being an electric cooperative member offers a unique opportunity to be a part of the decision-making process in the business.
 Because Harrison REMC is a cooperative, it is owned by its members.
-That means members are responsible for voting for fellow members to take leadership positions on the board of directors.
-Each spring, Harrison… Continue reading.
+That means members are responsible for electing other members to take the leadership positions on the board of directors to help shape business… Continue reading.

 Practices and principles

 Electric cooperatives, like other energy providers, are in the midst of the most impactful transition in modern history.
 As we continue to navigate through this changing environment, Hoosier Energy’s Environmental, Social and Governance (ESG) practices — and the cooperative principles that underpin those practices — will continue to become more relevant.
 ESG refers to factors… Continue reading.

 Fall is a busy time, and October is a particularly eventful month with school, community, and sports activities in full swing.
 It’s also when all cooperatives celebrate National Cooperative Month.
 When Harrison REMC celebrates Co-op Month, it is celebrating you!
 After all, our co-op wouldn’t exist without you, our members.
 Our core business purpose is… Continue reading.